 Climate Neutrality by 2025: How ALTANA Will Achieve this Goal

 ALTANA will become climate neutral by 2025.
 In concrete terms, this means that all ALTANA Group companies will reduce their greenhouse gas emissions in production and energy procurement worldwide to zero by 2025.
-Compared to 2014, we have reduced our CO2 equivalents by over 70 percent.
+Compared to 2014, we have reduced our CO2 footprint by almost 80 percent.

 December 2015, Paris: At the UN Climate Change Conference, 195 countries agreed to limit the increase in the global average temperature to well below two degrees Celsius.
 The aim is to reduce the harm done to people and the environment.
 We can only reach this goal together.
 ALTANA has therefore set itself the goal of being climate-neutral by 2025.
 On the way to achieving this objective, the company is relying on a mix of measures: